Elements of an Apprenticeship

 • Apprenticeship Standard – an overall qualification which says you possess the knowledge, skills and behaviours for the standard you have studied.

-You’ll also be constantly developing your transferable skills, otherwise known as soft skills, which are highly valued by employers.
+you will also be constantly developing your transferable skills, otherwise known as soft skills, which are highly valued by employers.
 These include communication, teamwork and problem-solving, as well as knowledge of IT and the application of numbers.

 Apprenticeship Levels